zuestmedia/zmplugin/readme.txt

 Yes.
 The website management and config settings are working on all themes.
 The extended customizer settings are only available with ZMTheme WordPress Themes.

 == Changelog ===

+= 1.0.22 =
+* New: Translations for CH & AT
+* Update: add disableCookies option to Matomo script
+* Fix: GA4 Tracking Script updated

 = 1.0.21 =
 * Update: matomo settings created